This High-Tech Device Claims to Be 100 Times More Powerful Than an LED Mask, so I Tried It

 (Image credit: Original graphic by Yracema Rivas)

-As a beauty editor, unbelievable claims often make me incredulous, and I felt that way about the Lyma Laser until I did some research and read through the brand's website.
+As a beauty editor, miraculous claims often make me incredulous, and I felt that way about the Lyma Laser until I did some research and read through the brand's website.
 There, I found two incredible before-and-after pictures from real-life Lyma users.
 Fine lines and wrinkles were erased.
 Skin texture was smoothed.
 Acne scars were alleviated.
-I started to believe that maybe, just maybe, the claims weren't overly ambitious or overhyped.
+I started to believe that maybe, just maybe, this product wasn't being overhyped.

 Still, though, this device comes at a hefty cost.
 At $2695, it's one of the most expensive at-home skincare investments you can make.
-At that price, I wasn't willing to blindly trust the brand's claims or even celebrity testimony.
-I had to test it myself.
-I, along with fellow beauty editor Shawna Hudson, used the Lyma Laser for three months to find out if it was really as incredible as it claimed.
-Ahead, learn everything you need to know about this high-tech skincare device and whether it *really* does what it says it will.
+At that price, I wasn't willing to blindly trust the brand's claims or even celebrity testimonies—I had to test it myself.
+I, along with fellow beauty editor Shawna Hudson, used the Lyma Laser for three months to find out if it's truly as incredible as it claims to be.
+Below, learn everything you need to know about this high-tech skincare device and whether it really does what it says it will.
 Spoiler: It does.

 The Laser